GSA/digitalgov.gov/content/resources/how-to-build-an-analytics-strategy.md

 ---
 date: 2020-12-22 14:01:00 -0500
 title: How to Build an Analytics Strategy
-deck: A case study using Digital.gov as an example of how to assess, report, and take action using web analytics as part of an analytics strategy.
+deck: "A case study using Digital.gov as an example of how to assess, report, and take action using web analytics as part of an analytics strategy."
-summary: A case study using Digital.gov as an example of how to assess, report, and take action using web analytics as part of an analytics strategy.
+summary: "A case study using Digital.gov as an example of how to assess, report, and take action using web analytics as part of an analytics strategy."
 # See all topics at https://digital.gov/topics
 topics:
   - metrics